1. What do I wear?

 If your interest in the company continues after speaking with the representative at the fair, ask about the best way to follow up and to apply to opportunities.
 You will want to keep the momentum of your interactions going, so apply immediately.
 Many employers keep an eye out to see if students they met at the fair applied to the role so they can determine which students were truly interested in their company and opportunities.

-If you are able to get the contact information of a company representative, sending a brief thank you email is a nice way to seal the interaction in a positive manner after the career fair.
-However, some employers prefer not to give out their contact information so don’t be offended if they decline and simply provide direction on how to apply.
+If you are able to get the contact information of a company representative, sending a brief thank you email is a nice way to seal the interaction in a positive manner.
+However, some employers prefer not to give out their contact information, so don’t be offended if they decline.